This post may contain affiliate links. Please read our disclosure policy.

 - Optional: freshly grated Parmesan cheese, fresh chopped Italian parsley

-- Season chicken pieces with salt and pepper.
+- Season chicken pieces lightly with salt and pepper.
 Toss with a little olive oil to coat.

 - Turn heat down to medium and swirl 1 tablespoon olive oil in pan.
 Add peppers, onion, celery, mushrooms, and garlic, and sauté until they begin to soften, about 5 minutes.
 Season vegetables with red pepper flakes, dried oregano, dried basil, salt and pepper (to taste) while they are cooking.

-- Add chicken pieces back in to the sauce (or on top of pasta and sauce on each individual plate).
+- Add chicken pieces back into the sauce (or place them on top of pasta and add sauce over the top on each individual plate).

 - Serve over whole grain pasta or brown rice with some fresh Parmesan cheese and fresh chopped Italian parsley on top.